Sound Posts (2006-2011)

 Each Sound Post contained a waterproof speaker attached to its open end.
 The ‘walking stick’ design allowed for the speakers to face downwards, protecting them from the elements and enabling the sound to be focused immediately below the post.
 The steel tubing acted in a similar way to a loudspeaker cabinet, amplifying the sounds produced by the speakers.

 In total there are eight Sound Posts at The Toynbee School, with their speakers all linked to an eight-channel sound mixer within the school, via underground audio cables.
-Children are able to create and send sounds to the eight Sound Posts via underground audio cables, using Show Cue System sound cueing software.
+Children are able to create and send sounds to the eight Sound Posts via the underground audio cables, using Show Cue System sound cueing software.
 These can be simple recordings, for example music tracks or revision notes, or compositions of different sounds, edited and mixed to create more complicated soundscapes.
 Sounds can be played back in any order and in any combination offering a wide range of creative sound possibilities.

 The Toynbee Sound Posts were installed in January 2008.